hilch/Pvi.py/docs/tutorial/simple1.md

 The 'Line' determines the protocol used.
 The currently most important protocol is ANSL, which is mainly used for communication with PLCs.
 An older version is called 'INA2000' and is still required if an older PLC with AR < 4.x is to be used.
 The 'SNMP' line, which can be used to read and write network parameters, for example, has a completely different meaning.
 See the corresponding example.

 The term 'CD=xxxx' must be specified in exactly the same way and is passed on to the PVI DLL in the same way.
 For further options, please refer to the PVI documentation.

+In fact, we have already defined our first PVI object.
+All PVI objects are always defined according to the same scheme.

+First of all, the object requires a 'parent'.
+This is always the first parameter of the PVI object's call constructor.
+In case of a Line we will have to use the already predefined 'root' objekt ('Pvi').

+Secondly, we need a unique name for this object in the hierarchy, which we can freely define.
+(Well, we are not quite so free in the naming, because only certain characters of the ASCII code are allowed).
+In this case, we have named it 'LNANSL'.

+This is followed by one or more parameters with which the object can be identified more precisely.
+In most cases, only the CD parameter is required, although this can also have complex content.
+In this case it is simple, we must select the name 'LNANSL' predefined by PVI, which selects the ANSL protocol.

 ## Choose a network Device